-Hair loss may be caused due to several factors.
+Hair loss is due to several factors.
 The influences on the hair cycle vary from person to person.
 While some factors cause permanent hair loss, others may be a temporary phase.
-This reference, while not complete, covers most of the common causes of alopecia, chemotherapy and trichotillomania (hair loss) in both women and men.
+This reference page, while not complete, covers most of the common causes of alopecia, chemotherapy and trichotillomania (hair loss) in both women and men.

 Genetics play a major role in hair loss problems.
-Children who have even one parent suffering from hair loss are at a higher risk of facing hair loss or thinning.
-A high number of family members with hair problems may imply a higher chance of the individual facing the same in the future.
+Children who have even one parent suffering from hair loss are at a higher risk of facing hair loss, than a child whose parents do not have hair loss.

 A major cause of hair loss is medication.
-Lithium based medicines and anticoagulants can lead to hair loss.
-Some treatments, such as chemotherapy, radiation therapy, cholesterol synthesis blocking agents and Vitamin A doses, taken in large quantities, also inhibit the growth of hair.
+Lithium-based medicine, as well as anticoagulants, can lead to hair loss.
+Some treatments, such as chemotherapy, radiation therapy, cholesterol-synthesis-blocking agents, and Vitamin A doses, taken in large quantities, can also inhibit the growth of hair.

 A common cause of hair loss is stress.
 Researchers tend to agree that during episodes of stress, the sensitivity of the skin towards the male hormone androgen increases, which causes an aggravation of a pre-existing genetic hair loss problem.

 Telogen Effluvium (diffused shedding of hair) is often influenced by severe levels of stress.
 Trichotillomania (pulling out of hair) and Alopecia Areata (patchy hair) have been associated with stress as well.